What is Recognised Certification?

 NCFE Awards & Qualifications

 NCFE is recognised as an Awarding Organisation by the qualification regulators for England, Wales and Northern Ireland, who are: the Office of the Qualifications and Examinations Regulator (Ofqual) in England, the Welsh Government, and the Council for Curriculum, Examinations and Assessment (CCEA) in Northern Ireland.
 NCFE accreditation gives assurance that the content of a training course is of a high standard and meets the rigorous requirements of a national awarding organisation.
-NCFE awards are offered in conjunction with Kendal Publishing, NCC Resources and UKDLP.
+NCFE awards are offered in conjunction with Kendal Publishing, UKDLP and NCC Resources.

-ABC Awards is a leading national Awarding Organisation, regulated by Ofqual, and the Welsh Government for their qualifications on the national framework i.e. the Qualifications and Curriculum Framework (QCF).It has a long-established reputation for developing and awarding high quality vocational qualifications across a wide range of industries.
-As a registered charity, ABC Awards combines 180 years of examination and assessment expertise but also implements a responsive, flexible and innovative approach to the needs of our customers.
-Courses have been endorsed under the ABC Awards Quality Licence Scheme.
-This means that Kendal Publishing and NCC Resources has undergone an external quality check to ensure that the organisation and the courses it offers, meet certain quality criteria.
+ABC Awards are a leading national Awarding Organisation, regulated by Ofqual and Qualifications Wales.
+Courses leading to an ABC Certificate Award have been endorsed under the ABC Awards Quality Licence Scheme.
+This means course developers such as Kendal Publishing, UKDLP and NCC Resources have undergone an external quality check to ensure that the organisation and the courses it offers, meet certain quality criteria.
 The completion of this course alone does not lead to an Ofqual regulated qualification but may be used as evidence of knowledge and skills towards regulated qualifications in the future.

 Distance Learning Diploma of Completion